obsidianmd/obsidian-help/en/Obsidian Web Clipper/Introduction to Obsidian Web Clipper.md

   - list-cards-mobile-full
 permalink: web-clipper
 ---
-Obsidian Web Clipper is a browser extension that lets you highlight pages and save web content to your vault.
+Obsidian Web Clipper is a free browser extension that lets you highlight pages and save web content to your vault.

 > [!warning]- Requires Obsidian 1.7.2 or above
 > Web Clipper relies on features added to [[Obsidian URI]] in Obsidian 1.7.2.
 Please make sure you're using Obsidian 1.7.2 or above.